Harlem–148th Street station: Later changes

 The station sign was reversed as Lenox Terminal–148th Street in the 1990s before reverting to its original name by 2003.
 From August 5, 1990, to September 4, 1994, and from September 10, 1995, to July 27, 2008, this station lacked full-time service, as 3 trains did not operate during late nights.
 Full-time service was restored on July 27, 2008.

 In December 2019, the Metropolitan Transportation Authority (MTA) announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including Harlem–148th Street.
 The contract to add one wheelchair ramp at the station was awarded in December 2023.
-To construct the ramp, this project would involve taking Track 1 out of passenger service and constructing a temporary staircase over it at the west end of the station.
-This would allow all 3 trains to terminate/originate at this stop along Track 4.
+The wheelchair ramp, which stretches from the mezzanine doorway around the staircase down to the platform, opened in May 2026, making the station fully accessible.

 The MTA announced in April 2024 that it would make aesthetic improvements to the station during mid-2024 as part of its Re-New-Vation program.